Barbara Walters Turns 91: Seven of Her Most Emotional Interviews

 He got more choked up when Walters showed him a clip from his hit movie Ghost, where Swayze’s spirit moves into the heavenly light and turns to declare, “It’s amazing, Molly.
 The love inside, you take it with you.”

-She is arguably the most beloved upbeat personality on daytime TV, but Walters found pain in her past, getting her to talk about the sexual abuse she suffered at the hands of a stepfather (“a horrible, horrible man”) after her parents divorced at 13 and she moved with her mom to East Texas.
+She was, at the time, arguably the most beloved upbeat personality on daytime TV, but Walters found pain in Ellen’s past, getting her to talk about the sexual abuse she suffered at the hands of a stepfather (“a horrible, horrible man”) after her parents divorced at 13 and she moved with her mom to East Texas.
 Recounting the events brought Ellen to tears.

 Ringo was primed to have his emotional buttons pushed in 1981, less than a year after his friend and bandmate John Lennon was murdered.
 As he began to lose it, he told her, “Do you want to stop that now?
 Because it doesn’t help.
 It always gets me upset.”
 Thirty years later, Ringo was interviewed about the death of another Beatle bandmate, George Harrison, in the documentary Living in the Material World, and declared, “I’m having a Barbara f—ing Walters moment!” as he wiped away a tear.